Your future success as a UNSW Law student reflects more than just your ATAR.

 Angela Chen, Bachelor of Commerce/Law

-In 2022 the LAT will be offered at in-person testing venues in Canberra and Sydney.
+In 2023 the LAT will be offered at in-person testing venue in Sydney only.
 The exact test venue details will be released approximately 2 weeks prior to the test date.

-In 2022 candidates will also have the opportunity to sit the LAT via remote proctoring.
+Remote proctoring is available to all candidates in 2023 at no additional cost.
 Remote proctoring involves the candidate sitting the test under live supervision using their own computer in a suitable location with internet connectivity.

 A concession registration fee is available if you hold a current Health Care Card or Pensioner Concession Card (both issued by Centrelink) or are listed as a dependent on a parent or guardian’s current Health Care Card or Pensioner Concession Card.